BatoolBtoush/serverless/README.md

 ## **Description of the feature tasks that my serverless function completed**

 - The function handled a GET http request.
-- The function accomplished some useful task (show an image and show the day/date/time/year)
+- The function accomplished some useful task (show an image and show the date and time)
 - The function parsed the url path’s query string.

 <br>